• Skip to main content

 In a small baking dish, add the cooked noodles, cheese sauce, tuna, and peas, and stir the tuna mixture.
 Add some red pepper flakes for a little extra spice.

-If you like crunch, then you can top it with crushed potato chips, corn flakes, or bread crumbs.
+If you like crunch, you can top it with crushed potato chips, cornflakes, or bread crumbs.

 casserole dish covered in foil.